 TN panels are the most common type of LCD panel.
 This is because they are cheap to produce and give a fairly decent image quality.
 Gaming monitor manufacturers tend to opt for TN panels due to their current faster response times.

 However, as a creative, you want to aim for the best image quality and display as many colors as possible.
 Perhaps stay away from TN tech if you are geeky and serious about producing the next world-class New York Times magazine cover art.

 IPS panels are more expensive than TN panels, but they have much better image quality and allow for wider viewing angles, but they are more expensive.

 VA-based monitors also offer much higher contrast, better color reproduction, and wider viewing angles than most TN panels, but they tend to have slower response times.

-Another term you may have heard around the grand interwebs when shopping for a new 4K monitor is aspect ratio.
-So what is aspect ratio and should I even care?
+Another term you may have heard around the grand interwebs when shopping for a new 4K monitor is the aspect ratio.
+So what is the aspect ratio and should I even care?

 To explain it to a small baby hippopotamus with a penchant for spatial geometrics—the aspect ratio of something is the relationship between its width and height.

 For example, a square (like a 24th-century Borg starship) has an aspect ratio of 1:1 because it is equally wide and tall.
 A rectangle might have an aspect ratio of 4:3, which means it is four units wide for every three units tall.

 In monitor jargon, the aspect ratio is the ratio between the width and height of the screen.
 I know you’ve always nodded off when your friends speak about 16:9, 21:9, and 4:3 aspect ratios, but nod off no more intrepid one, the Borg have started to assimilate you into their 4K collective.